CEN3031-5c/Sapphire-Project18-5c/README.md

 To make any changes or adjustments to the databases of CASMM or URL Storage, refer to following directions:

 First, start Strapi Admin through CASMM and Docker.
 Once it has started, a notification should appear and allow the user to login to the admin account for admin permissions.
 Navigate to the link provided through the terminal and docker output lines.
-Next, login to the admin account using the login information provided above and then you will be sent to the Strapi admin dashboard.
+Next, login to the admin account using the login information provided from external sources and then you will be sent to the Strapi admin dashboard.

 ![Pasted image 20231213160254](https://github.com/CEN3031-5c/Sapphire-Project18-5c/assets/88823380/c0117205-469f-482a-be22-2d9b43c48613)